 The Skywalk

-The Skywalk requires a guided tour to get through the park.
-Tour times are 7 am, 8 am, 9 am, 11:30 am, 12:30 pm, and 2 pm.
+Admission times without a guide are every 30 minutes from 8 am to 2 pm.
+If you book admission that includes a guide they run at 8 am, 9 am, 10:30 am, 11:30 am, 1:30 pm, and 2:30 pm.
 You will want to arrive at least 15 minutes ahead of time.

 Mistico

-Mistico hanging bridges are open daily between 6 am and 3:50 pm.
+Mistico hanging bridges are open daily between 6 am and 3:30 pm.
 You can show up anytime and explore the park on your own.
+If you want to schedule a tour the timings are 8 am, 9 am, 10 am, 12m pm, 1 pm, and 2 pm.

 For an after-hours experience, I can’t say enough good things about this night walk through Mistico.
 At first, I was admittedly nervous about the idea of walking through the Costa Rica jungle at night, but then I learned that we’d see snakes and tarantulas and my nervousness turned into full-blown panic.